Nancy (TV series): Production notes

-A Screen Gems Production, Nancy was a creation of producer Sidney Sheldon, who wrote every episode under various pseudonyms ["Mark Rowane", "Christopher Golato", "Allan Devon"].
+A Screen Gems Production, Nancy was a creation of Sidney Sheldon, who wrote every episode under various pseudonyms ("Mark Rowane", "Christopher Golato", "Allan Devon").

 Broadcast history

 Nancy aired from September 17, 1970, to January 7, 1971, on Thursday in the 9:30 Eastern timeslot between Ironside and The Dean Martin Show.
 The competition was another sitcom, The Odd Couple, on ABC, and the second half-hour of the CBS Thursday Night Movies.

 Promotion

 In an effort to generate interest in Nancy, a novel based on the TV series was released at the same time as the show.
 Jarrett, Fink, and Holm also appeared on the cover of TV Guide, which coincided with the November 5, 1970 wedding episode.
 But it wasn't enough to generate viewer interest.

 Episodes

 Seventeen episodes of Nancy were broadcast before the show's cancellation.